High Blood Sugars & DKA—Spells Danger

 A standard statement is issued each time—a true statement—until I learn otherwise.
 The statement is, “You already know how to prevent death due to type 1 diabetes.
 Avoid extreme highs; avoid extreme lows.”
 Anyone living with type 1 diabetes knows it is not exactly that simple because as much as we try to manage this angry disease things can and will go wrong.

-I remember the day my son was diagnosed and meeting with the CDE.
+I remember the day my son was diagnosed and meeting with the certified diabetes educator (CDE).
 I remember all too well hearing the words, “You’re son won’t die from this.”
-I can also remember as I would guess most parents do that there is a significant amount of fear associated with the low blood sugars occurring and quite specifically while the person with T1D is sleeping.
+I can also remember as I would guess most parents do that there is a significant amount of fear associated with the low blood sugars occurring and quite specifically while the person with type 1 diabetes (T1D) is sleeping.
 “Dead in Bed” looms for all parents and of course all individuals living with T1D.
-And yes, I do recall being told DKA is also dangerous and that if my son were to have a sick day (ohhhhhh those diabetes sick days where I would religiously sit with my “Pink Panther” bible from the Barbara Davis Center—and thank you very much Peter Chase) to please do call them for help and go to the emergency room if need be.
+And yes, I do recall being told diabetic ketoacidosis (DKA) is also dangerous and that if my son were to have a sick day (ohhhhhh those diabetes sick days where I would religiously sit with my “Pink Panther” bible from the Barbara Davis Center—and thank you very much Peter Chase) to please do call them for help and go to the emergency room if need be.